-Bec Kirby (b.
+B. Kirby (b.
 Blackpool, 1992) is a self-taught textile artist based in Manchester, UK.
-Her self-developed practice explores the transformative potential of textiles through manipulation, time-intensive making, and heritage techniques.
-Rooted in ecology and sustainability, her work prompts conversations about responsibility in making during this era of environmental and social fragility.
+Her practice explores the transformative potential of fibre through processes of manipulation, time-intensive making, and heritage techniques.
+Rooted in sustainability and ecological awareness, her work opens up conversations around material responsibility in a time of environmental and social precarity.

 Selected Exhibitions